maurojp/graphpoo/README-EN.md

 # graphpoo
 OO Graphics for PHP.
+graphpoo is open-source under MIT license. (see LICENSE.txt)

 ### graphpoo is a library to draw line and bar graphics on php.
 (NOT SUPPORT FOR PIE GRAPHS IN THIS VERSION)
 ## Methods: (class graphpoo)
 - setHeight()